webix-hub/gitbook-webix-jet/details/plugins.md

 **getStatus** returns the current status of the user.
 It can receive an optional boolean parameter *server*.

-###### login(name, password)

-**login** receives the username and the password, verifies them and if everything's fine, shows the afterLogin page.
-Otherwise, it shows an error message.

 ###### logout()

 **logout** ends the current session and shows an afterLogout page, usually it's the login form.

-When the plugin is included, the **user** service is launched.
 The service checks every 5 minutes the current user status and warns a user if the status has been changed.
 For example, if a user logged in and didn't perform any actions on the page during some time, the service will check the status and warn the user if it has been changed.

+#### Login with an external OATH service ( Google, Github, etc. )

 #### Theme plugin